json420/degu/doc/degu.server.rst

     .. attribute:: options

-        A ``dict`` containing the server configuration options.

-        This will contain the values of any keyword-only *options* provided to the constructor, and will otherwise contain the default values for all other *options* that weren't explicitly provided.
+        Keyword-only *options* provided to the constructor.

+        This attribute is mostly aimed at unit testing.
 See :ref:`server-options` for details.

     .. attribute:: sock